 - Rosewood: Warm and sweet, with mellow mids and lows.
 Typically used in fingerboards, the back and sides of acoustics and acoustic bridges.

 - Basswood: Woody, dark and resonant.
 Used in electric guitar bodies predominantly.

 - Spruce: Crisp with good mids and highs.
 Most often used in acoustic guitar tops.

 - Ebony: Tight, crisp sound and a slick feel.
 Used most typically in electric guitar fingerboards.

-If you were race car driver you’d want a gear box that felt intuitive and precise.
+If you were a race car driver you’d want a gearbox that felt intuitive and precise.
 If you were a cyclist you’d want a bike that matched your body and transmitted as much of your power to the road as possible.
-In the same way, as a guitar player you want to gravitate toward necks that have the feel and sound that best translates your playing through your instrument.
+In the same way, as a guitar player, you want to gravitate toward necks that have the feel and sound that best translates your playing through your instrument.
 There is no “best neck shape” as it is different for each player.

 Different guitar companies call their necks by different designations.
 Understanding the differences between the necks might mean diving into the details of the guitar manufacturer themselves and figuring out what they are talking about.